cubes-doo/laravel-skeleton-basic/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running.
+A step by step series of examples that will tell you how to get a development env running.

 Firstly, we need to pull a project instance from packagist